-Cybercriminals often target small businesses because they view them as easy targets.
+Cybercriminals often view small businesses as easy targets.
 But there are steps your organization can take to better protect itself against ransomware attacks.
-Here are some best practices for you to consider which may make it harder for hackers to carry out a breach and could limit the damage if they do.
+Here are some strategies you can consider that may make it harder for hackers to carry out a breach—and potentially limit the damage if they do.

 Ransomware is a form of malware.
-During a ransomware attack, a cybercriminal finds a way to break into your network or computer, determines which data, asset or application holds the most value to you and seizes this possession by either locking or irrevocably encrypting it, making it unusable to your organization.
+During a ransomware attack, a cybercriminal hacks into your network or computer and determines which data, asset or application holds the most value to you.
+This information can be seized by either locking or irrevocably encrypting it, making it unusable to your organization.

-The cybercriminal then demands a ransom in exchange for providing a key to decrypt or unlock your possession.
+The cybercriminal then demands a ransom in exchange for providing a key to decrypt or unlock your information.

-Some attacks go a step forward, using what’s called “double extortion.”
-In this scenario, the hacker will not only hold the victim’s data for ransom, but also threaten to publish the stolen data on the dark web.
+Some attacks may go a step forward, using what’s called “double extortion.”
+In this scenario, the hacker will not only hold a victim’s data for ransom, but also threaten to publish the stolen data on the dark web.

 Every organization is susceptible to ransomware attacks, including small businesses and family offices.
 Even individuals can be targeted.
 Essentially, anyone with a computer connected to the internet or anyone with important data stored on their computer or network could be at risk.

 Ransomware attacks can devastate organizations and leave them stranded without the data needed to operate.
-While ransomware demands continue to escalate, with the recovery price sometimes exceeding $1 million, the cost of the damage to an organization’s reputation can be even greater, and the recovery process after an attack is often lengthy and challenging.
+As ransomware demands continue to escalate, with the recovery price sometimes exceeding $1 million, the cost of the damage to an organization’s reputation can be even greater.
+The recovery process after an attack can often be lengthy and challenging.

 Cybercriminals often target small businesses, believing they are more likely to skimp on security and other protective measures used by larger firms.
-Plus, since smaller businesses often don’t have the financial resources to survive lengthy downtimes, these companies are often more likely to pay the ransomware demand—and quickly, too.
+Smaller businesses often don’t have the financial resources to survive lengthy downtimes, these companies are often more likely to pay the ransomware demand—and quickly, too.